-NPR/PBS NewsHour/Marist Poll: Sanders Leads, Bloomberg Qualifies For Debate
+Poll: Sanders Leads The Field, Bloomberg Qualifies For His 1st Debate

 Sanders has 31% support nationally, up 9 points since December, the last time the poll asked about Democratic voters' preferences.

 His next closest contender has 19%.
-But that second-place rival is former New York Mayor Michael Bloomberg.
+But that second-place rival is former New York City Mayor Michael Bloomberg.
+With this poll, Bloomberg has qualified for the Nevada debate, despite not being on the ballot there for Saturday's caucuses.

 Many Americans have become familiar with Bloomberg lately in this race because of his ubiquitous TV ads.
 But now get ready to see him on the debate stage for the first time Wednesday.
-With this poll, Bloomberg has qualified for the Nevada debate, despite not being on the ballot there for Saturday's caucuses.

-Bloomberg's campaign has said he will participate in the debate if he qualifies.
-Campaign manager Kevin Sheekey called the new poll result the latest evidence of a "groundswell" for the candidate.
+Bloomberg campaign manager Kevin Sheekey called the new poll result the latest evidence of a "groundswell" for the candidate.

 We’re headed to Nevada!
 Our campaign is seeing a groundswell of support across the country, and qualifying for the February 19 debate is the latest sign that @MikeBloomberg’s plan and ability to defeat Donald Trump is resonating with more and more Americans. https://t.co/TrPLLBw7T7— Kevin Sheekey TEXT MIKE TO 80510 (@ksheekey) February 18, 2020